 The two do overlap and are believed to stem from the same processes, but worrying thoughts are usually more future-oriented, while rumination is more concerned with the past, according to a 2005 study.

 It’s pretty clear that you aren’t doing yourself any favors by playing a problem over and over again in your head without trying to find a solution.
 Getting stuck in that negative loop will only serve to deepen the distress.
 However, the negative effects of rumination don’t end there.

-A 2013 article reports that other predictors of both depression and anxiety disorders, like a family history of mental health difficulties, social deprivation, and traumatic or abusive life-experiences, seem to be mediated by psychological processes like rumination.
-In other words, these disorders don’t seem to be caused by our baggage, but rather how we think about it.
+A 2013 article reports that other predictors of both depression and anxiety disorders, like a family history of mental health difficulties, social deprivation, and traumatic or abusive life experiences, seem to be mediated by psychological processes like rumination.
+In other words, these disorders don't seem to be caused by our baggage, but rather by how we think about it.

 Rumination doesn’t just affect your mental health.
 A 2012 review found that there is a relationship between ruminative thinking and impaired physical health.

 For example, rumination may intensify the perception of perceived somatic symptoms or result in genuine biological stress.
 Furthermore, rumination can also be a predictor and contributing factor to physical pain.

 The good news is that rumination doesn’t have to lead to a psychological disorder or a physical illness - the cycle can be broken.